nucypher/taco-web/README.md

 const newCohort = await Cohort.create(config);
 ```

-Notice that we have also provided a `porterUri`. **[Porter](https://github.com/nucypher/nucypher-porter) is a web-based service that interacts with nodes on the network on behalf of applications – an "Infura for TAC".** In this example, we've chosen a Porter endpoint for the `tapir` testnet.
+In the code above, we provided a `porterUri` parameter.
+[Porter](https://docs.nucypher.com/en/latest/application_development/web_development.html#porter) is a web-based service that connects applications to nodes on the network.
+It acts as an "Infura for TAC".
+In this example, we used a Porter endpoint for the tapir testnet.

 ## 3. Create Conditions

-We will now specify the conditions on which data access will be predicated – i.e. what will the data requester need to prove in order to gain decryption rights.
-In this tutorial, nodes will check that the requester owns an ERC721 NFT with a token ID of 5954:
+We will now specify the conditions that must be met to access the data.
+In this tutorial, we will require that the requester owns an ERC721 token with a token ID of 5954.

 ```javascript
 import { Conditions } from '@nucypher/nucypher-ts';